nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item::
       :columns: 10

-      Stochastic spiking models do not produce deterministic spike events instead spike times are stochastic and described by apoint process,with underlying time dependent firing rate that is determined by the membrane potential of a neuron.
+      Stochastic spiking models do not produce deterministic spike events: instead spike times are stochastic and described by a point process, with an underlying time dependent firing rate that is determined by the membrane potential of a neuron.
-      Elevated membrane potential wrt the resting potential increaes the likelihood of output spikes.
+      Elevated membrane potential with respect to the resting potential increaes the likelihood of output spikes.

       * A point process is a mathematical framework used to describe events that occur randomly in time.
 In the context of stochastic spiking: